Thomas Greenway (academic)

 Thomas Greenway was an Oxford college head in the 16th-century.

 Greenway was born in Hampshire and educated at Corpus Christi College, Oxford.
 He became a Fellow of Corpus in 1541.
 He held the livings at Bowers Gifford, Rettendon, Winterbourne Earls and Heyford Purcell.
-Greenway was President of Corpus Christi College, Oxford, from 1562 until 1568.
+Greenway was President of Corpus Christi College from 1562 until 1568.
 He died in August 1571.